olegchorny/cloud-native-infra/README.md

-# Cloud Native Infrastructure - from zero to hero
+# Cloud Native Infrastructure - from Zero to Hero

 This sample shows:
 - how to deploy the Kubernetes, Istio and Knative stack (KIK)